 In 1854-55 services were held in a larger house erected by the Missionary.
 The land for the first Methodist Church in Collingwood was given to the Congregation by B.W.
 Smith.
 The church was built in 1858.
 It burned on June 14, 1863.

-ON September 30, 1863 the cornerstone was laid for our present Church.
+On September 30, 1863 the cornerstone was laid for our present Church.
 The building was refurbished during 1893-95 with the following improvements: a Sunday School building, a pipe organ, new lights and windows, as well as, new seats.

 After Church Union in 1935 a larger Church School was needed and in 1930 a new building was dedicated.
 On September 18, 1930 the present organ was dedicated.
 The monies donated by Harry and Fred White in honour of their parents, Mr. and Mrs. W.H.
-White made it possible the purchase of this organ.
+White made it possible for the purchase of this organ.
 We are indebted to Captain and Mrs. F.A.
 Bassett for the addition of the chimes.

-Through the ongoing efforts of dedicated, caring Ministry and the commitment and leadership of Trinity's own Congregation our Church continues to project a strong Christian presence within our own community.
+Through the ongoing efforts of dedicated, caring Ministry and the commitment and leadership of Trinity's own Congregation, our Church continues to project a strong Christian presence within our own community.

 The congregation is indeed, grateful for these and any other gifts which have been given in memory of faithful members.
 Many bequests and gifts of money have also been received.